deepgram-devs/deepgram-chrome-extension/README.md

 1. Your Node version must be >= 18.
 2. Clone the repository.
 3. Type `npm install` to install the dependencies.
-4. Type `npm start` to spin up the dev server.
+4. Type `npm run start` to spin up the dev server.
-5. Type `npm build` to create the build folder
+5. Type `npm run build` to create the build folder

 ### Step 2: Adding project to Chrome